khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-fundamentals.md

 ## If you're not sure

-1. Use animation support visual state changes
+1. Use animation to support visual state changes
 1. Use `$gl-easing-default` easing
 1. Use `$gl-duration-100` to change decorative attributes such as color
 1. Use `$gl-duration-500` to change position